IzzatFirdaus/motac-irms/README.md

 ### Default Admin Usage (Development Example)

 Initial admin users should be created via seeding or designated registration.
 If using the base HRMS template, default credentials for development may be:
 ```text
 email: admin@demo.com
 password: admin
 ```
-*Change these for production use.
+*Change these for production use!
 Actual admin credentials should be securely established and managed.*

 ---